dogrdon/dogrdon.github.io/_drafts/anaylzing_degenerate_art_information.md

 One of the problems is it's reasonable to hypothesize that many of these artists careers were cut short by this suppression by the Nazis (though it's arguable that some artists were brought more attention by this and it stands to be explored what makes an artist stand out from their milieu).

+Mistaken identity - the case of http://dbpedia.org/page/Robert_Michel_(K%C3%BCnstler), (vs. http://dbpedia.org/page/Robert_Michel) - having noticed the improbability of the artist being 14 at the time.

+(also others with - ages)

+Some questions for further research:
+*Why was printmaking the most predominant art form in the database? (possibly because could be done in quicker succession) *Age of artists at the time of this program (1937 - dob).

 *Conclusion:

+The use of databases in the research of art history.

+*Notes
+Find the dataset here
+Biggest problem working with this dataset: incompleteness, character encoding (ensure unicode where possible)